php-script/php-script/README.md

 -   **Greater than:** `>`
 -   **Less than:** `<`

+Comparison with loose or strictly definition will be transferred **always** to strictly comparison on the php side.
+So there is no difference in PHP Script.

 ```javascript
 isEqual = (10 == '10');   // true
 isStrictlyEqual = (10 === '10'); // false